Treescrub/AcornLib/README.md

 To install, download the latest release and unzip the scripts into the **scripts/vscripts** folder in your addon or game installation.

-Or if you want the most recent version of the scripts, download the [source files](https://github.com/Treescrub/AcornLib/archive/master.zip) and place the scripts in the *AcornLib* folder into the **scripts/vscripts** folder.
+Or if you want the most recent version of the scripts, download the [source files](https://github.com/Treescrub/AcornLib/archive/master.zip) and place the scripts in the *AcornLib* folder into your **scripts/vscripts** folder.

-You may want to place the files in a *AcornLib* folder to organize them, just make sure the modules and the main script are in the same folder.
+You may want to place the files in a *AcornLib* folder to organize them, just make sure the modules and the main *AcornLib* script are in the same folder.